About This Talk

 What do we really know about the universe?
 What mysteries are today's top cosmologists investigating?
 Join a discussion with leading cosmologists to hear fresh perspectives on some of the deepest questions in modern science: What is the mysterious dark matter that fills intergalactic space?
 Was there another universe before the big bang, and what will happen to ours in the distant future?

-Jennifer Ouellette, Science Writer
+Jennifer Ouellette, Freelance

 Jennifer Ouellette stumbled into science writing quite by accident, and has been avidly exploring her inner geek ever since.
 She is the author of "Black Bodies and Quantum Cats: Tales from the Annals of Physics" and "The Physics of the Buffyverse".
 She is program director of the Science and Entertainment Exchange, a new initiative of the National Academy of Sciences.

-Katherine Freese, Physicist
+Katherine Freese, Director